So, you’re combing through data entry jobs from home and you’re wondering if any legit ones actually exist?

-Why would a company hire a US based worker for $10-$12 per hour when they could outsource it for under $2.
+Why would a company hire a US-based worker for $10 to $12 per hour when they could outsource it for under $2?
 For every American, they can hire 5 equally skilled workers overseas.

-Typically, you’ll find data entry work as part of a responsibility of a larger position, most notably, a virtual assistant job.
+Typically, you’ll find data entry work as one of the responsibilities of a larger position, most notably, a virtual assistant job.

-Transcription jobs are more specialized and require a bit more skill and strong grasp of the English language.
+Maybe consider transcription jobs instead, which are more specialized and require a bit more skill and a strong grasp of the English language.

 If you’re still interested in doing data entry work, the following list would be a good place to start.

 This industry has been notoriously plagued with scams.
-A GREAT paying job will net you around $10-15/hour.
+A GREAT-paying job will net you around $10 to $15 per hour.

-It will also offer work in different departments to those contractors who have a good track record with the company and who have additional competencies such as knowledge of legal/medical terminology.
+It will also offer work in different departments to those contractors who have a good track record with the company and who have additional competencies, such as knowledge of legal or medical terminology.